 KIND HEARTS...STRONG BODIES...PEACEFUL MINDS....
 Fit for joy!

 Much, much love!

 I now see that my "fit and healthy" lifestyle was made up of a series of these kinds of experiences.
-I was very disciplined, but it was turning me into the opposite of a loving and happy person.
-I came to realize that the pursuit of a fit and healthy body could only be a positive thing when we’ve already recognized our spiritual hearts as perfectly fit to provide us with a life of happiness and peace.
+I was very disciplined, but this discipline was turning me into the opposite of a loving and happy person.
+I came to realize that the pursuit of a fit and healthy body could only be a positive thing if we’ve already recognized our spiritual hearts as perfectly fit to provide us with a life of happiness and peace.
 In other words, although a fit body can improve our health, earn compliments that boost our self-esteem, and give us a temporary “high” of accomplishment, without a content mind and joyful heart, our happiness won’t last long.
-Our health and feel-good states depend on external conditions and constant hard work, which can propel us into an endless, destructive cycle.
+When our health and feel-good states depend on external conditions and constant hard work, this can propel us into an endless, destructive cycle.

-I can confidently say from my experience with fitness that the motivation to have a healthy body should not be based on fear, but on love.
+From my experience with fitness, I can confidently say that the motivation to have a healthy body should not be based on fear, but on love.
 One of the hardest negative mental habits to break is the constant need for the approval of others.
-This habit can propel us to physical and emotional abuse, as happened to me, by over training our bodies to be accepted and complimented by others.
-The more I abused my body at the gym, the more people praised me, and the more I was motivated to keep doing it, to the extent that I even signed up for competition shows.
+This habit can result in physical and emotional abuse (as happened to me), by propelling us to overtrain our bodies so that we will be accepted and complimented by others.
+The more I abused my body at the gym, the more people praised me, and the more I was motivated to keep doing it—to the extent that I even signed up for competition shows.
 As you can see, this was not that different from a drug addiction.
 My lack of self-respect and self-love was great enough to keep me open to doing anything that gave me that “approval-acceptance” high.

-"After days dwelling on my detached feelings and memories of the past charged with discontent, there was a moment of silent melancholy and then a question.
-This question would change everything: “What would you do if you were still alive?
+"After days of dwelling on my detached feelings and memories of the past charged with discontent, there was a moment of silent melancholy and then a question.
+This question would change everything: ‘What would you do if you were still alive?’